JacobSykora4/PRISM-Public/README.md

 ----------------------------------------------------
 DESCRIPTION
 ----------------------------------------------------
-PRISM is an Excel-based toolkit for automating donor research and data gathering.
-It integrates public data sources (like parcel search sites,
+**PRISM** (Prospect Research & Intelligence System for Major Gifts) is an Excel-based toolkit developed for the **Archdiocese of Omaha** to assist diocesan and parish development offices in automating donor research and data collection.

-FEC campaign contributions, and Whitepages) into a streamlined, repeatable process.
+The system integrates publicly available information into a streamlined, repeatable process, helping Catholic organizations improve stewardship efficiency and data accuracy while remaining compliant with privacy and ethical standards.

-The system is packaged as a .xlam add-in and runs entirely within Excel using VBA and Power Query.
+PRISM is packaged as a `.xlam` Excel Add-in and runs entirely within Microsoft Excel using **VBA** and **Power Query**.
+No external software installation is required.

 ----------------------------------------------------
 KEY FEATURES
 ----------------------------------------------------
-- Whitepages Lookup Automation
-  > Generates search URLs and parses results via Power Query

-- FEC Contributions Search
-  > Queries the FEC API by name and address, auto-filters
+### Donor & Contact Research
+- Automated lookups from publicly available data sources
+- Intelligent result parsing and filtering for clean, structured outputs

+### Contributions & Public Filings
+- Built-in search for publicly disclosed campaign and contribution data
-    duplicates and ambiguous matches
+- Duplicate and ambiguous result filtering

-- Parcel Data Querying
+### Property & Parcel Data Queries
-  > Supports:
-    • Beacon (Schneider Geospatial)
-    • Sarpy County GIS
-    • Dickinson County, IA
-    • gWorks counties in Nebraska
+- Support for multiple county-level systems in Nebraska and Iowa
+- Unified output format for simplified data handling

-- Address Normalization
+### Address Normalization
-  > Built-in Power Query functions:
+- Built-in Power Query functions to standardize and expand address data
-    • Normalize
-    • Unabreviate
-    • normalizeColumns
+  - `Normalize`
+  - `Unabbreviate`
+  - `normalizeColumns`

-- Geographic Filtering
+### Geographic & ZIP Filtering
+- Configured for Nebraska and Iowa counties
-  > Supports NE and IA counties with mapping for ZIP and parcel
+- Automatic mapping between ZIP codes and parcel search endpoints
-    search URLs

-- Link Generation
-  > Auto-generates URLs for LinkedIn, Whitepages, and county
-    assessor records

 ----------------------------------------------------
 INSTALLATION